Just wish you could press the "pause" button on your life!

 Think About Making A change - Before Burnout!

-Join Jean's 30 Minute Online Relaxation Class
+Join Jean's Free 30 Minute Online Relaxation Class

 If you continue to do too much, you'll end up doing less.
 Although there is an expression about asking a busy person if you want something done - it's usually because that person is in full throttle mode.